 Sobriety and Driver License Checkpoint

-Los Angeles: Every year the Los Angeles Police Department gathers statistical information on traffic collisions, arrests for driving under the influence (DUI), and hit and run traffic collisions.
+Los Angeles: Every year, the Los Angeles Police Department (LAPD) gathers statistical information on traffic collisions, arrests for driving under the influence (DUI), and hit and run traffic collisions.
+The LAPD is utilizing a problem solving technique directed at the reduction in these categories of traffic collisions.
 A combined sobriety and driver license checkpoint will focus attention on education and enforcement of impaired and unlicensed drivers.
-After receiving requests from community members and patrol officers for more enforcement, officers conducted a computer check, which revealed a high number of DUI and hit and run traffic collisions on Soto Street.
-It is believed that the majority of hit and run collisions involved either DUI and/ or unlicensed drivers.

-For further information contact Sergeant Tom Tavares, Central Traffic Division’s Community Safety Unit, at 213-485-2799.
+For further information, contact Sergeant Tom Tavares, Central Traffic Community Safety Unit at 213-485-2799.

-This media advisory was prepared by Public Information Officer Lucy Diaz, Media Relations Section, at 213-485-3586.
+This media advisory was prepared by Public Information Officer Jason Lee, Media relations Section, 213-485-3586.